endymion1818/deliciousreverie/src/pages/post/comparing-redux-setup.md

 draft: false
 ---

-I recently came across two different examples of setup that used Redux to render a simple app.
+I recently came across two different examples of setup that used Redux to manage state in a sample app.
 They were so different that I thought it was worth delving a little deeper into why, and how we can write Redux code so it's a good fit for our needs.

 ## Minimum Viable Redux